JoelNash-Xuuki/mmw-bash/README.md

     - Moving rendered audio files to a specific directory for a website.
     - Converting audio formats using FFmpeg.
+   Key features for ip:
+    - Generate an image.

 * Installation *
 Instructions on how to install and set up the project.